mrtcode/beautystack/README.md

 #Beautystack.js

 A node.js module to make *beautiful stacks of photos*.
-It utilizes [Imagemagick polaroid](http://www.imagemagick.org/Usage/transform/#polaroid) feature and gives you simple and node.js ready solution to generate images likes this:
+It utilizes [Imagemagick polaroid](http://www.imagemagick.org/Usage/transform/#polaroid) feature and gives you simple and node.js ready solution to generate images stacks like this:

 ![](https://raw.githubusercontent.com/bagdonas/beautystack/master/docs/images/example1.jpg)